ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Conclusion

 \section{Conclusion}

-Receiver-side scheduling stabilizes object release cadence with minimal complexity and without sender coordination.
+Receiver-side scheduling stabilizes block release timing with minimal complexity and without sender coordination.
 The adaptive offset, quantized hysteresis, and bounded in-order guard together provide low-jitter, low-latency behavior across variable network conditions.
-Experiments with a cloud-gaming workload show that integrating receiver-side scheduling into an application-layer overlay can remove virtually all large jitter excursions and significantly tighten inter-release timing.
+Experiments with a cloud-gaming workload show that integrating \arc\ into LT3 resolves virtually all large jitter excursions and significantly tightens inter-release timing.
 These results suggest broader applicability to interactive streaming and related workloads that require tight timing at the receiver.